-(a) Confidentiality of Applicant Hiring Boards - Members of the Department serving on applicant hiring boards shall not discuss results of the examination with the applicant or any other person (excluding board members) except by authority of the Chief of Police.
+- (a) Confidentiality of Applicant Hiring Boards Members of the Department serving on applicant hiring boards shall not discuss results of the examination with the applicant or any other person (excluding board members) except by authority of the Chief of Police. - (b) Confidentiality of Selection Process Information obtained during all phases of the employee selection process is strictly confidential and shall not be discussed or divulged except upon proper authority.